killercup/trpl-ebook/trpl/loops.md

 ### Enumerate

-When you need to keep track of how many times you already looped, you can use the `.enumerate()` function.
+When you need to keep track of how many times you have already looped, you can use the `.enumerate()` function.

 #### On ranges: